 The South Korean Ministry of Finance is considering introducing a 20% tax on income from cryptocurrencies.

-Korea Herald reports revenue fromcryptocurrencies are equated to “other income”, which is taxed at a rate of 20%.
-That is, income from cryptocurrencies will be subject to the same tax as, for example, winning the lottery.
+The Korea Herald reports that revenue fromcryptocurrencies will be treated as “other income”, which is taxed at 20%.
+That is, income from cryptocurrencies will be subject to the same tax as, for example, winning a lottery.

 “The Ministry of Finance has yet to finallydetermine the direction for taxing the trade in digital assets and equate the income from cryptocurrencies with other income, and not with income from capital gains, ”the representative of the ministry emphasized.